UDOKSS/Gitpro1copro1/README.md

 > | ---------- | ---------- | ---------- |
 > | The file has been changed, but Git is not tracking these changes for the next commit yet. | The changes you made to the file are exactly what you want to include in the next commit. | The version of the file at the moment of the commit has been safely saved in your repo. |
 >
 > Before changes can be updated in the repo, they must be added to staging first.
-If you click **Yes**, you'll continue to be reminded each time you make a commit.
+If you click **Yes**, you'll continue to be reminded each time you make a 'commit'.
 If you click **Always**, your changes will always be added to staging automatically before committing them to the repo.
 > &nbsp;

 3. Go to the repo on GitHub.
 Can you find your branch?